AI governance and ethics: using AI responsibly in recruiting

-Imagine you're the head of HR at a company.
-Applications are piling up, time is short—and the use of artificial intelligence (AI) in recruiting sounds appealing 🚀.
+Imagine you are the head of HR at a company.
+Applications are piling up and time is short, so the use of artificial intelligence (AI) in recruiting sounds tempting.
 In fact, around 70% of HR departments are planning to use AI in applicant selection or are already doing so.
-But at the same time, uncertainty reigns: Almost half of applicants believe...
+But at the same time, there is uncertainty: according to a survey, almost half of applicants believe...

 Written by